-The research group Graphics, Vision & Video investigates fundamental algorithmic questions at the boundary between computer vision and computer graphics.
-Research problems in graphics and vision are increasingly converging.
+The research group Graphics, Vision & Video investigates fundamental algorithmic questions at the intersection of computer graphics, computer vision and machine learning.
 We investigate new ways to systematically combine the insights from computer vision on reconstruction and scene interpretation, with the expertise in graphics on the forward process of efficiently simulating and representing complex visual scene models.
-We also explore architectural synergies between these visual computing paradigms and machine learning concepts, even their deeper integration.
-Driving these concepts forward simultaneously will lead to scene reconstruction, scene interpretation and scene synthesis algorithms of previously unseen robustness, efficiency, accuracy, generality user-friendliness.
-The new methods will advance computer graphics and computer vision in general, but their relevance extends into a rapidly growing number of more general research and application areas.
-They will be of profound relevance in technologies transforming our future lives.
-They will revolutionize future virtual and augmented realities and lay foundations of essential, currently unavailable, visual perception abilities needed by future computational and autonomous systems that need to understand and interact with the general, uncontrolled human world.
+We also explore architectural synergies between these visual computing paradigms and machine learning concepts, even new ways to deeply integrate both in new types of end-to-end trainable architectures.
+We strive for new algorithms that can learn and jointly refine their algorithmic structure and employed model representations on large corpora of sparsely or unlabeled real world data.
+Driving these concepts forward will lead to 3D and 4D scene reconstruction, scene interpretation and scene synthesis algorithms of previously unseen robustness, efficiency, accuracy, generality, scalability, semantically meaningful controllability, and advanced explainability.
+The new methods will advance computer graphics and computer vision in general, and provide new insights relevant to machine learning and human-computer interaction.
+But their relevance extends into a rapidly growing number of more general research and application areas that will profoundly transform our future lives.
+For example, they will revolutionize creative technology to create and edit visual content, as well as, future virtual and augmented realities.
+They will build important foundations of essential, currently unavailable, visual perception abilities needed by future intelligent computational and autonomous systems that need to understand and interact with the general human world.

 Large-scale, High-quality 3D Reconstruction with Lightweight Sensors